Axis of Resistance: Evolution

-At first, the alliance consisted of the Syrian government and Lebanese Hezbollah.
+Although Iran had been funding Shia militants since the Iran-Iraq War and the Lebanese Civil War (such as the War of Brothers), a complete network of Iranian proxies was not formed until the 2003 Iraq War led to the rise of Iran's influence.
+At first, the alliance consisted of the Assad-led Ba'athist Syria and Lebanese Hezbollah.
 Years later, Iran, already closely aligned with Syria and Hezbollah, would form stronger relations between the three, creating the axis.
 Iraqi and Yemeni militants coordinating with Iran came in as the newest members of this alliance.
-After the beginning of Russian involvement in the Syrian civil war, a slew of posters showing images of Nasrallah, Assad, Iranian Supreme Leader Ali Khamenei, and Russian President Vladimir Putin, have appeared with an Arabic caption meaning "men who bow to no one but God".
+After the beginning of Russian involvement in the Syrian civil war, a slew of posters showing images of Hassan Nasrallah, Ali Khamenei, Syrian President Bashar al-Assad, and Russian President Vladimir Putin, have appeared with an Arabic caption meaning "men who bow to no one but God".
 The posters suggest another emerging regional Axis of Resistance, according to The Hill.
 This coalition has been described as "deeply polarising" for its sectarian targeting of Sunni Syrians.
 Hezbollah's actions have also arisen denunciation in Lebanon, most notably from Lebanese President Michel Suleiman, who demanded an end to unilateral armed maneuvers by Hezbollah.
 Grievance is also widespread amongst Lebanon's Sunni minority, who charge Hezbollah with engaging in sectarian violence against other Muslims, and of forfeiting its anti-Zionist stance.
 With Hezbollah's intensifying participation in the Syrian civil war following the years after 2013, the coalition has become explicitly Khomeinist and anti-Sunni; with the Assad regime becoming beholden and subservient to Iran and its proxies for continued existence.
 Alienated by sectarian policies, Sunni Islamists such as Muslim Brotherhood and Hamas began publicly opposing Iran and Hezbollah and have aligned closely with Turkey and Qatar, countries which are engaged in geo-political competition with Iran.